deric/puppet-accounts/README.md

 * `salt` - (optional, default random/fact based) salt for hashing the `password`, this may only be up to 16 characters
 * `hash` - (optional, default 'SHA-512') password hash function to use (valid strings: see [puppetlabs/stdlib#pw_hash](https://github.com/puppetlabs/puppetlabs-stdlib#pw_hash))
 * `force_removal` - will kill user's process before removing account with `ensure => absent` (default: `true`)
+* `hushlogin` - creates a `.hushlogin` file in users home directory that disables the motd

 Example: